psanan/PRiSM_Tool/README.md

 ## Quickstart

+0. Copy this project to your local computer (e.g. GitHub: click the green "Code" dropdown and download a ZIP file).

 1. Install Jupyter.
 The easiest way is to install [Anaconda](https://anaconda.com), but if you already work with Python, you can [install it with `pip`, `conda`, etc.](https://jupyter.org/install)

 2. Install Julia by following [these instructions](https://julialang.org/downloads/).